ansman/auto-dagger/src/doc/docs/getting-started.md

 ```

 ### Android Modules
-If your module is an Android module you should instead add the `android` dependency:
+If your module is an Android module you should add the `android` dependency instead of `core`:
 ```kotlin
 dependencies {
     // This assumes you've already added Hilt and Dagger as dependencies